Mastra

 React won components.
 Next.js won rendering.
 Mastra is the bet on what comes next.

-The primitives are different.
 React shipped components.
 Next.js shipped routes and SSR.
 Gatsby shipped a build pipeline.
-Mastra ships steps, tools, memory, RAG, and evals.
-The category boundaries are different — but the framework shape is the same: a TypeScript-first DX, opinionated primitives, and a sharp opinion about what belongs inside the framework vs. outside it.[3]
+Mastra ships agent primitives — steps, tools, memory, RAG, evals.
+The category is different; the framework shape is recognizable: a TypeScript-first DX, opinionated primitives, and a sharp opinion about what belongs in the framework vs. outside it.[3]

-The distribution is identical.
-OSS-first, MIT/Apache license, GitHub stars as the leading indicator, paid cloud runtime as the monetization vector.
-Gatsby ran this play to 55k stars and $5M ARR before the Netlify acquisition.[4]
-Vercel ran the same play with Next.js to a $3.25B valuation.[8]
-Mastra is running it again — and the addressable market this time is every web team building any AI feature.
+The distribution motion is the part the team has run before.
+OSS-first, permissive license, GitHub stars as the leading indicator, paid cloud runtime as the monetization vector — Gatsby ran this play to 55k stars and $5M ARR before the Netlify acquisition.[4]
+Vercel ran a related play with Next.js to a $3.25B valuation.[8]
+LangChain ran it in Python to a $1.25B Series B in October 2025 — on a reported $12–16M of ARR, which is what the market currently pays for the category leader's monetization curve.[21]
+Mastra is running it again, into a category — every web team building any AI feature — that is materially bigger than the static site subculture that bought Gatsby.

 Market